Shop now & save up to 80% on medication

 Missed Dose and Timing

-If a dose is missed, take it when remembered unless it is close to the next scheduled dose.
-If it is nearly time for the next dose, skip the missed dose and resume the regular schedule.
+If a scheduled dose is missed, take it when remembered unless it is close to the next dose.
+If near the next dose, skip the missed dose and resume the regular schedule.
 Do not double doses.
-For twice‑daily or three‑times‑daily regimens, spacing doses evenly often improves tolerability.
+Extended-release products work best when taken at the same time each day.

 Storage and Travel Basics